Fundacion-de-Neurociencias/GeneForgeLang/paper.md

 # Acknowledgements

-GFL is developed by the **Fundación de Neurociencias**, supported by [GeneForge](https://geneforge.ai) and clinical applications in precision medicine.
-Special thanks to the scientific community contributing edge cases, ontological structures, and design critiques.
+GFL is promoted by **Fundación de Neurociencias**.
+Special thanks to the scientific community for contributing edge cases, ontological structures, and design critiques.

 # References